 There are advantages to calling a townhouse home, but there are also reasons why people decide to purchase single-family homes instead.
 With that being said, let's take a brief look at some of the disadvantages of townhomes.

-On the flip side, townhomes are often easier to rent out than single-family homes.
-When you do decide to buy it again, you may be able to rent it out and pick up an additional income stream.
+On the other hand, townhomes are typically simpler to rent out than single-family homes are.
+[Citation needed] When you do make the decision to buy it again, you might be able to rent it out and pick up some additional stream of income from doing so.

 Is Buying a Townhouse a Good Investment? – The Pros

-- Maintenance: Since you pay monthly maintenance fees, the association responsible for the complex will take care of any maintenance needed on the rental property.
-You will still be responsible for some maintenance, however, but the association will take care of a great deal.
+Maintenance: Because you are required to pay a monthly maintenance fee, the association that is in charge of the complex will take care of any necessary maintenance that is required on the rental property.
+However, despite the fact that you will still be responsible for some maintenance, the association will take care of a significant portion of the work.

 Is Buying a Townhouse a Good Investment? – The Cons